ClasherCr/flutter-rapid-runner/README.md

 * `flutterRunner.runIn`: Choose where to run Flutter (Terminal or Debug Console)
 * `flutterRunner.runMode`: Default mode to run Flutter app (run, debug, profile, release)

+## Terminal Color Behavior

+When running Flutter apps, VS Code normally changes the status bar to orange.
+This extension offers options to control this behavior:

+- **Default**: Keep VS Code's default behavior (status bar turns orange)
+- **Preserve**: Prevent the status bar from changing color when running Flutter
+- **Custom**: Use a custom color of your choice for the status bar when running Flutter

+You can configure this in your settings under "Flutter Rapid Runner: Terminal Color Behavior".

 ## Known Issues

 None at this time.
 Please report any issues on the [GitHub repository](https://github.com/ClasherCr/flutter-rapid-runner/issues).